 A convective loop, whether inside a wall cavity or in another part of the building structure, occurs when air rises along a warm surface and falls along a cold surface, creating a circular movement of warm and cold air.

 A convective loop transfers heat through the building assembly, requiring more energy to replace the lost heat in heating seasons and the lost cool air in cooling seasons.

-Improper installation of conventional insulation, light density blown-in insulation and structural items such as a drop soffit in the kitchen can create a convective loop.
+Improper installation of fiberglass insulation, light density blown-in insulation and structural items such as a drop soffit can create a convective loop.